kwundram2602/geosoft2-2023/image-warping-and-gdalcubes/handout.md

 1. library(gdalcubes)
 2. collection_formats()

-## What is image warping ?
+## Image Warping
+basically editing of imagery:
-reprojection, rescaling, cropping and resampling of imagery.
+(reprojection, rescaling, cropping and resampling).

-## what is gdalwarp and what does it do ?
+### what is gdalwarp and what does it do ?
 https://cran.r-project.org/web/packages/gdalUtilities/gdalUtilities.pdf  p.
 12.

 gdalwarp is not part of gdalcubes but part of gdal.